SU-Bolides/Course_2025_ros2/docs/index.md

 If you don't know anything about the car, start by reading through the Introduction.
 If you want to get the car running as soon as possible, read the [Quick Start Guide](https://sorbonneuniversitybolidecontributors.github.io/Course_2025/quickstart.html).

 The rest is covered in the other pages.
-You can also check out the "ressources" folder in the main repo to check out the different documents related to the project.
+You can also check out the [ressources folder](https://github.com/SU-Bolides/Course_2025/tree/main/ressources) in the main repo to check out the different documents related to the project.